GoogleChromeLabs/web-vitals-report/README.md

 ### Step 1: _(authorize)_

-Navigate to [web-vitals-report.web.app](https://web-vitals-report.web.app) and you will be requested to sign in with a Google Account. **Check for pop-up blockers as this signin request will launch in another window and is easily missed!** The sign-in flow will prompt you for permission to allow the app to view your Google Analytics data, which is needed in order to create the report.
+Navigate to [web-vitals-report.web.app](https://web-vitals-report.web.app) and click Sign In in the top right and you will be requested to sign in with a Google Account.
+The sign-in flow will prompt you for permission to allow the app to view your Google Analytics data, which is needed in order to create the report.

 ### Step 2: _(configure)_